Resonant inelastic x-ray scattering spectra of spinon, doublon, and quarton excitations of a spin-$\frac{1}{2}$ antiferromagnetic Heisenberg trimer chain: Conclusions

 \section{Conclusions}

 We investigated the spin dynamics of the spin-1/2 antiferromagnetic trimer spin chain by calculating both the direct and the indirect RIXS spectrum using the Krylov-space CV method in DMRG simulation.
+We computed the excitation spectra for both direct and indirect RIXS using $S(q,\omega)$ and $O(q,\omega)$, respectively.
+Note, the four-spin correlation function $O(q,\omega)$ (which is related to the spin-quadrupolar correlator~\cite{OnishiJPSJ.84.083702}) captures the two-particle excitations, while the two-spin correlation function $S(q,\omega)$ detects the single-particle excitations.
 Direct RIXS, which probes single-particle excitation, reveals the high energy doublon and the quarton at the energy level of $J_1$ and $1.5J_1$.
 This finding is consistent with the conclusions of Cheng $et\;al$.~\cite{ChengNPJQM2022}, where QMC simulation was performed to obtain the DSF of the trimer spin chain.
 Besides single-particle excitation, our calculation suggests that RIXS spectroscopy is able to observe two-particle collective excitations.
 The low energy excitation creates two spinons propagating along the trimer spin chain in the indirect RIXS process, which is the reason why the low energy two-spinon continua exist in both the direct and the indirect RIXS spectra.
 Our proposed RIXS mechanism allows us to conclude that the two-particle excitations involving high energy single-particle excitations are capable of supporting the spinon-doublon, the spinon-quarton, the two-doublon, the doublon-quarton, and the two-quarton excitations.
 By comparing the DOS spectra and the DMRG simulation results, it can be inferred that the resonant energy for each two-particle excitation is the linear combination of the energy for single-particle excitations when g is as small as 0.1.
 For example, the doublon and the quarton excitations are at the energy level of $\omega=J_1$ and $\omega=1.5J_1$ while the resonant energy for the two-doublon and doublon-quarton excitations are at $\omega=2J_1$ and $\omega=2.5J_1$.
 All the high energy two-particle excitations have comparable spectral weights.
 Based on the transition rate calculations, the highest RIXS intensity occurs for the spinon-doublon excitation.
 The experimentally tested spin-1/2 trimer chain Na$_2$Cu$_3$Ge$_4$O$_{12}$ with intratrimer interaction $J_1=20.6$ meV~\cite{BeraNatComm2022} excites doublons at $\omega=16$ meV and quartons at $\omega=30$ meV.
 Based our calculations it can be deduced that the high energy two-particle excitations spread in the energy range approximately from $\omega=16$ meV to $\omega=60$ meV.
 Currently, the RIXS instrumentation resolution for the direct $L$-edge and the indirect $K$-edge are 15 meV and 25 meV, respectively.
 Thus, RIXS would be capable of experimentally detecting both the single-particle and the two-particle excitations in the spin-1/2 trimer chain.

 \begin{appendix}